Fra-maS/MuseScore-to-PAE/README.md

 Note that:
 - Only the first musical key of each pentagram is encoded.
 Any other musical keys in the score are ignored.
 Exporting a score consisting only of rests does not allow the identification of the musical key.
-- The natural accidental has not been encoded, because it isn't present in the TPC table
+- The natural accidental has not been encoded
 - Some duration code may not have been encoded
 - Some barline may not have been encoded